GASP: Gaussian Splatting for Physic-Based Simulations: pipeline Overview

-In alignment with the methodology delineated by \cite{xie2024physgaussian}, the tenets of continuum mechanics form the foundation of the constitutive model.
-The fundamental principles of continuum mechanics entail the representation of material deformation through the use of a map $\phi$, which transforms points from the initial undeformed material space $X$ to the subsequently deformed world space $x=\phi(X,t)$ at time $t$.
-This process yields the following deformation gradient: which is used to measure local rotation and strain.
-The deformation function $\phi$ is subject to changes in accordance with the principles of conservation of mass, conservation of momentum, and the elasto-plastic constitutive relation: and In this context, $\rho$ and $v$ denote the density and velocity as functions of time $t$ and position $x$, while $\sigma$ is the Cauchy stress tensor, which includes both pressure and shear, and \mbox{$\nabla \cdot \sigma$} denotes its divergence.
+In this context, $\rho$ and $v$ denote the density and velocity as functions of time $t$ and position $x$, while $\sigma$ is the Cauchy stress tensor, which includes both pressure and shear, and \mbox{$\nabla \cdot \sigma$} denotes its divergence.
 Furthermore, $f$ represents a vector that includes all accelerations caused by body forces (e.g. gravitational acceleration).
 On the other hand, $\Psi$ is the strain energy density function of $F$, which quantifies the amount of non-rigid deformation.
 Note that in our work, we use a plasticity model in which the deformation gradient is multiplicatively decomposed (following some yield stress condition) into an elastic part $F^E$ and a plastic part $F^P$, so that $F = F^EF^P$.

 \paragraph{Material Point Method} The fundamental premise of the MPM is the utilization of particles, or material points, for the tracking of mass, momentum, and deformation gradient (here, we track rather $F^E$ than $F$).
 From one perspective, the Lagrangian approach enables the monitoring of time-varying characteristics, such as position, velocity, and deformation gradient, in alignment with the mass conservation principle for each particle.
 This approach ensures the constancy of the overall mass.
 Conversely, the lack of mesh connectivity between particles represents a substantial challenge in calculating derivatives, which are crucial for stress-based force evaluation (see Equation~\eqref{eq:elasto}) and are, in turn, a fundamental component of the momentum conservation principle.
 This issue can be addressed by employing a regular Eulerian grid as a background and discretizing the Cauchy stress tensor divergence $\nabla\cdot \sigma$ with the use of interpolation functions over the grid in a manner analogous to the standard Finite Element Method (FEM), utilizing the weak form.
 In this approach, the grid basis functions are dyadic products of one-dimensional cubic B-splines \cite{steffen2008analysis}.